cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

 Here is what each generic parameter of the ``Mapper`` and the ``Reducer`` contains:

-- Mapper input key - ``LongWritable``: timestamp at which a stream event has been received.
+- Mapper input key - ``LongWritable``: timestamp at which a Stream event has been received.
-- Mapper input value - ``Text``: body of a stream event, i.e. a log data.
+- Mapper input value - ``Text``: body of a Stream event, i.e. a log data.
 - Mapper output key and Reducer input key - ``LogInfo``: POJO object containing information about one log line.
 - Mapper output value and Reducer input value - ``IntWritable``: Simple placeholder, we actually